JFLarvoire/SysToolsLib/C/MsvcLibX/README.md

 This allows building executables that work in *all* versions of DOS and Windows!

 - When run in MS-DOS, it's the DOS stub of the exe that runs.
-- When run in Windows, it's the Win32 part that runs.
+- When run in Windows (even 64-bits versions), it's the Win32 part that runs.

 Note that the make system will build such bound executables for any WIN32 build made with more recent compilers.
 But these recent compilers generate